-Nichole C. Gatewood, Esq. is an Assistant Attorney General for the the Office of the Attorney General for Maryland.
-She graduated from Notre Dame with an interdisciplinary degree in psychology and communications.
-Nichole says, "Notre Dame is important to me because it is the cornerstone of my education foundation where I learned thinking outside the box is required and inclusiveness is a not a goal but a reality.
+Nichole' C. Gatewood, Esq. the founder of Gatewood & Associates, LLC.
+Nichole’s practice focuses on complex civil litigation in federal and state court, small business law services and internal investigations.
+A seasoned advocate, for over a decade, she served as an Assistant Attorney General at the Office of the Attorney General for Maryland.
+At Notre Dame, she earned an interdisciplinary bachelor’s degree in psychology and communications.
+Nichole' says, "Notre Dame was the cornerstone of my educational foundation.
+Here, I learned to be limitless and that no box exists.
 My Notre Dame is the place where I found my voice and was challenged to speak louder and rise higher.
-My Notre Dame is a village of support with high expectations, creating a legacy of excellence with a feeling of home each time you enter our grounds.
-At my Notre Dame, there are no strangers only waiting cheerleaders!"
-Nichole currently serves as an at-large representative; her term ends June 30, 2020.
+My Notre Dame is a village of support where a legacy of excellence was not optional and each student, [alum], faculty, staff, and friend feels welcomed home each time they enter our campus.
+On these grounds, every voice is included and there are no strangers, only cheerleaders waiting to help you soar!”

 Sallie is the Senior Executive, U.S. Department of State, with a specialty in intelligence related to arms control and counter-proliferation.
 She earned her bachelor's in modern languages from NDMU in 1968.
 About NDMU, Sallie says, "NDMU nurtured my love of languages and foreign travel, which has given me enormous pleasure over the years; offered me opportunities to develop leadership skills, which enabled me to prosper as a government executive; and encouraged friendships that have lasted a lifetime."
 Sallie currently serves as a Women's College representative; her term ends June 30, 2020.